MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-system-state-and-bare-metal.md

 ## How system state backup works

-1. When a system state back up runs DPM communicates with WSB request a backup of the server's system state.
+1. When a system state backup runs, DPM communicates with WSB request a backup of the server's system state.
 By default DPM and WSB will use the drive with the most available free space, and information about this drive is saved in the PSDataSourceConfig.XML file.
 This is the drive WSB will use to do backups to.

 2. You can customize the drive that DPM uses for the system state backup.
 To do this on the protected server, go to *drive*:\Program Files\Microsoft Data Protection Manager\DPM\Datasources.
 Open the PSDataSourceConfig.XML file for editing.
 Change the <FilesToProtect> value for the drive letter.
 Save and close the file.
 If a protection group protects the computer's system state, run a consistency check.
 If the consistency check generates an alert, click **Modify protection group** link in the alert, and then step through the wizard.
 After finishing, run another consistency check.